rbhumbla1/README-Generator/TEST.md

 ## Questions

-  If you have any questions about the repository and project, or would like to open an issue or would like to contact me for contributing or any other subject, you can do so at dfk;dk.
-You can welcome to see more ofmy work at df;kd.
+  If you have any questions about the repository and project, or would like to open an issue or would like to contact me for contributing or any other subject, you can do so at rima.bhumbla@gmail.com.
+You can welcome to see more ofmy work at rbhumbla1.